Bumpless pipe dreams encode Gr\"obner geometry of Schubert polynomials: Bumpless pipe dreams and transition equations

-The Rothe BPD for $v$ is obtained from the Rothe BPD for $w$ by exchanging the rows in which pipe $b$ and pipe $w(a)$ exit.
-Because $\bpd(w)$ is connected by droop moves, tiles strictly below the southeasternmost cells of $D(w)$ are the same in every element of $\bpd(w)$.
+that respects the diagrams of the bumpless pipe dreams.
+Specifically, if $\psi(\mathcal B)\in \bpd(v)$, then $D(\mathcal B)=D(\psi(\mathcal B))\cup \{(a,b)\}$.
+Otherwise, $D(\mathcal B)=D(\psi(\mathcal B))$. \end{lemma} \begin{proof} The Rothe BPD for $v$ is obtained from the Rothe BPD for $w$ by exchanging the rows in which pipe $b$ and pipe $w(a)$ exit.
+Because $\bpd(w)$ is connected by droop moves, tiles strictly below the maximally southeast cells of $D(w)$ are the same in every element of $\bpd(w)$.
 Thus, we can make the same modification of pipes $b$ and $w(a)$ in every BPD for $w$.
 By Corollary~\ref{cor:BPDlowerOutsideCorner}, we have two cases.

 Case 1: $\mathcal B\in \bpd(w)$ has a blank tile in cell $(a,b)$.